nextcloud/richdocuments/docs/templates.md

 Send a POST to

-`<server>/ocs/v2.php/apps/richdocuemnts/api/v1/templates/new`
+`<server>/ocs/v2.php/apps/richdocuments/api/v1/templates/new`

 with:
-* `path`: the full path relative to the user where to create the document
+* `path`: the full path relative to the user where to create the document, including new file name
 * `template`: the template id you want to create

 ## Web frontend